Work Environment

 They tend to enjoy clerical and most forms of office work, where they perform essential administrative duties.
 They often form the backbone of large and small organisations alike.
 They may enjoy being in charge of office filing systems, and using computers and other office equipment to keep things running smoothly.
 They usually like routine work hours and prefer comfortable indoor workplaces.

-The Department of Education minimum requirements for employment as a SNA is that the person has one of the following:
+The Department of Education has specified the minimum requirements for employment as a SNA to include one of the following:

-Although it is not formally required, a majority of schools may employ SNAs who have completed a Special Needs Assistant course at NFQ level 5 or 6.
+Although it is not formally required, a majority of schools employ SNAs who have completed a Special Needs Assistant course at NFQ level 5.
+It is typically a one year course and you can search for courses here.

 It is likely that you will be required to undergo Garda Vetting.
 Garda Vetting forms are submitted through the employer and cannot be completed by the applicant prior to employment.
 You can read more about Garda Vetting here.